 Keywords: Primary plant metabolism and its regulation • Metabolic adaptation to environmental stress • Control mechanisms of glycolysis.

-Kaur Diljot, co-supervision with Jacqueline Bede (University McGill)
+Kaur Diljot, co-supervision for Jacqueline Bede (University McGill)

 BIO-1534: Physiologie végétale